-(3) Subject to subsection (1), such arrangements shall provide for the counting of votes cast by overseas electors in the presence of the candidates and their counting agents as attend as soon as practicable after all the sealed ballot boxes used at overseas polling stations during the poll have been received by the Returning Officer in Singapore.
+(3) Subject to subsection (1), the Returning Officer must arrange for the counting of votes cast by overseas electors in the presence of the candidates and their counting agents as attend as soon as practicable after all the sealed ballot boxes used at overseas polling stations during the poll have been received by the Returning Officer in Singapore.

-(4) Sections 32, 32B and 33 shall apply to the counting (including recounting, if any) of the votes cast by overseas electors.
+(4) Section 32 applies to the counting of votes cast by overseas electors, with the necessary modifications.